akrestan/embedded-redis-test/README.md

 redisServer.stop();
 ```

-For the rest of the documentation see the [codemonstur](https://github.com/codemonstur/embedded-redis)
+For the rest of the documentation see the original [codemonstur](https://github.com/codemonstur/embedded-redis)

+## Purpose

 The purpose of this project is the demonstrate the problem occuring when running the above code
-in RHEL8-based image vs running in in a RHEL9-based image
+in RHEL8-based image vs running in a RHEL9-based image

 * The original is unchanged, only instrumented with additional logs
 * A client has been added to simulate the usage in the currently failing tests

-Steps to reproduce run these steps in the root of the project
+Steps to reproduce run these steps in the root of the project (java 17 and docker is needed)

 ```bash
 ./gradlew build